galg-gh/url-shortener/README.md

 URL Shortener app

-Written using React, NodeJS, Express, and MongoDB
+Written using React, Flask, and MongoDB

 Using Docker and GitHub Actions.